-Gender Pay Gap (FY2022 results)
+Gender Pay Gap (FY2023 results)

-The "ratio of female workers' wages to male workers' wages" calculated in accordance with the provisions of the Act on Promotion of Women's Participation and Advancement in the Workplace is as follows.
+The "ratio of female workers' wages to male workers' wages" calculated in accordance with the provisions of the Act on the Promotion of Women's Active Engagement in Professional Life is as follows.

 There is no difference in wages for equal work between men and women, and the male-female difference is due to differences in the number of employees at each job (qualification) level.
-However, we aim to further reduce the gender wage differential through continuous training for human resources development, together with support for employees balancing work and childcare.
+However, we aim to further reduce the the gender pay gap through continuous training for human resources development, together with support for employees balancing work and childcare.

-Classification Ratio of female wages to male wages All workers 79.3% (Regular employees among all workers) 79.2% (Non-regular employees among all workers) 81.1%
+Classification Ratio of female wages to male wages All workers 81.7% (Regular employees among all workers) 81.4% (Non-regular employees among all workers) 83.3%